trusttri/felt.social/README.md

 and one day we hope to become
 a [platform co-op](https://platform.coop)
 to justly serve all stakeholders.
-We think accountability is pretty cool and so is a future friendly for all.
+We feel like accountability is pretty cool and so is a future friendly for all.

 - learn [about `felt`](https://felt.dev/about) and check out its